Peter Bourgade

 Peter Bourgade (October 17, 1845 – May 17, 1908) was a French-born American prelate of the Catholic Church.
-He served as Bishop of Tucson (1885–1899) and Archbishop of Santa Fe (1899–1908).
+He served as bishop of Tucson in the Arizona Territory (1885–1899) and archbishop of Santa Fe in the New Mexico Territory (1899–1908).

 Biography

-Early life and priesthood
+Early life

-Bourgade was born on October 17, 1845 in Vollore-Ville, Puy-de-Dôme, to Claude and Marie (née Chapet) Bourgade.
-He received his early education under the Brothers of the Christian Schools and completed his classical studies at the Jesuit college of Billom.
-He studied for the priesthood at Saint-Sulpice Seminary, receiving his minor orders during that time.
+Bourgade was born on October 17, 1845, in Vollore-Ville, Puy-de-Dôme, to Claude and Marie (née Chapet) Bourgade.
+He received his early education under the Brothers of the Christian Schools and completed his classical studies at the Jesuit college of Billom in France.
+He studied for the priesthood at Saint-Sulpice Seminary in France, receiving his minor orders during that time.

-In 1869, during his fifth year at Saint-Sulpice, Bourgade and five other seminarians were recruited by the newly-consecrated Bishop Jean-Baptiste Salpointe for the missions in the American Southwest.
-The group sailed from Brest in September 1869 and traveled by railroad and stagecoach to Las Cruces, New Mexico, where Salpointe ordained Bourgade to the priesthood on November 30, 1869.
+In 1869, during his fifth year at Saint-Sulpice, Bourgade and five other seminarians were recruited by the newly consecrated Bishop Jean-Baptiste Salpointe to serve in the missions in the American Southwest.
+The group sailed from Brest, France, in September 1869 to the United States.
+They then traveled by railroad and stagecoach to Las Cruces in the New Mexico Territory.

+Priesthood

+Bourgade was ordained to the priesthood for the Archdiocese of Santa Fe on November 30, 1869 in Santa Fe.